 The general tradition in event semantics is to think of events in concrete terms.
 Events are located in space and time.
-We can have multiple events such as e_1 , e_2 , etc.; we can also have subevent (e') commonly proposed for such constructions as resultatives and causative-inchoatives.
+We can have multiple events such as e1, e2, etc.; we can also have subevent (e') commonly proposed for such constructions as resultatives and causative-inchoatives.
 What is not common is to think of events as having uncountable instances.
 But there are some events which cannot be given the description of a particular event and which seem to have multiple instances that are not countable.
 Consider the following:

 - (7) a.
-Mary smoked at the party. b. $\exists e [smoking (e) \land ag (e, Mary) \land at_the_party (e)]$ - (8) a.
-Mary smokes after dinner. b. $\exists e [smoking (e) \land ag (e, Mary) \land after_diner (e)]$
+Mary smoked at the party b. ∃e [smoking (e) ∧ ag (e, Mary) ∧ at_the_party (e)] - (8) a.
+Mary smokes after dinner b. ∃e [smoking (e) ∧ ag (e, Mary) ∧ after diner (e)]

 While the interpretation in (7b) is accurate for (7a), ignoring tense and salience, (8b) does not give an accurate interpretation of (8a) for the reason that (8b) suggests that there is a concrete event which took place at a certain time but which does not take place with some regularity.
 This is against the meaning of (8a).
-Although (8a) can be given the standard analysis in the following way: GEN [x,s;] (x = Mary & smoke (x. s); after.dinner (s)) (Krifka, 1995:238), the question is: can event semantics handle the regularity that is associated with some events such as the one in (8a)?
+Although (8a) can be given the standard analysis in the following way: GEN [x,s] (x = Mary & smoke (x. s); after.dinner (s)) (Krifka, 1995:238), the question is: can event semantics handle the regularity that is associated with some events such as the one in (8a)?
 To answer this question, I first propose that there are two types of events.
 These are particular/concrete events and generic events.
 This particular distinction can be found in the work of Montague (Montague, 1969) as reported in Pianesi and Achille (2013).
-According to them, Montague distinguished between generic events (e.g. sun rises) and particular events (e.g. sun rose yesterday).
+According to them, Montague distinguished between sun rises which he called generic event and sun rose yesterday which he termed particular events.
 For him, generic events are a kind of property and particular events are instantiations of generic events.
 Montague's theory is metaphysical however, and its major assumption is that particular events are derived from generic events.
 In the system that I advocate in this paper, generic events are derived from particular events with an addition of a predicate.
-My own distinction between generic and particular/concrete events, therefore, is purely linguistic and ontological rather than broadly metaphysical.
+My own distinction between generic and particular events, therefore, is purely linguistic and ontological rather than broadly metaphysical.
 Let us start by observing the following:

 - (9) There are ontologically two kinds of events in natural language: - a.
-Particular/concrete events with countable instances - b.
+Particular events with countable instances - b.
 Generic events with uncountable instances

-I define particular events as a kind of event that is located in a specific time and location and does not express any form of regularity.
+I define particular events here as a kind of event that is located in a specific time and location, and does not express any form of regularity.
 I also assume that they have single instances.
 Of course, they can be distributive as in John buttered three loafs of bread, and have subevents, but they generally lack the property of having uncountable instances.
 A generic event, on the other hand, is an event which expresses some regularity.
 A generic event is true only when there is some regularity involved and it is not the case that it has definite instances.
-For instance, in the event in the expression Africans drink palm wine, it is hard to think of how many instances this event drink has.
-To formalize this regularity in the neo-Davidsonian framework, I propose that all events have an additional predicate that is either concrete (10a) or generic (10b).
+For instance, in the event in the expression Africans drink palmwine, it is hard to think of how many instances this event drink has.
+To formalize this regularity in the neo-Davidsonian framework, I propose that all events have an additional predicate which is either concrete (10a) or generic (10b).